 Consider the news available to you as an IET member, both online and through the IET's magazines.
 You'll continue to have access to a huge amount of information that will be useful in a number of career environments.

 Take the IET's flagship magazine E&T [new window].
-Covering such a wide breadth of topics, you're likely to find links to whatever career you end up in, as well as getting a regular link to your engineering roots.
+Covering such a wide breadth of topics, you're likely to find links to whatever career you end up in, as well as getting a regular updates from your engineering roots.

 In addition, if you're considering going into teaching, Flipside [new window] will be a great tool to support you.
 Full of fun and interesting technology and science stories, it's a great way to educate teenagers and may give you some interesting ideas for teaching plans.

-Many of the proficiencies you must achieve to become accredited can be found in a wide variety of working environments.
-You may find that if you become a technology teacher, for example, that you can still work towards accreditation.
+Many of the proficiencies you must achieve to become registered can be found in a wide variety of working environments.
+You may find that if you become a technology teacher, for example, that you can still work towards professional registration.

 And it works both ways.
 The proficiencies you'll rack up - and already will have through your course and work placements etc - will also be of great appeal to employers in a huge variety of markets, making you an even more appealing candidate when attending job interviews.